agargaro/three.ez/README.md

 ### Drag and Drop

 Implements drag and drop handling and related events by adding two properties to each `Object3D`:
-- **draggable**: makes an object draggable.
+- `draggable`: makes an object draggable.
-- **findDropTarget**: determines whether intersections with drop targets will be checked during dragging.
+- `findDropTarget`: determines whether intersections with drop targets will be checked during dragging.

+The drag can be cancelled by pressing 'Esc'.

-### Tweening
+### Hitbox Functionality

-Implements smooth animations effortlessly with integrated tweening functionality.
+Hitboxes can be used to handle a different intersection area or to simplify intersection calculations.

 ### Raycasting Options

 Choose between continuous raycasting or raycasting only during mouse movement, providing flexibility in optimizing raycasting operations based on your application's requirements.
 In addition, there is the possibility to choose which objects can be intersected.

-### Hitbox Functionality
+### Tweening

-Hitboxes can be used to handle a different intersection area or to simplify intersection calculations.
+Implements smooth animations effortlessly with integrated tweening functionality.

 ### Simplified InstancedMesh